 Ultra violet (UV) barrier varnishes

-Restoration designed to deceive is not allowed.
-A conservator should be able to see the extent of restoration/repainting in UV light, magnification and adequate lighting.
+Conservation designed to deceive is not allowed.
+A conservator should be able to see the extent of conservation/repainting in UV light, magnification and adequate lighting.
 The varnish must not prevent UV light from penetrating to the paint film.
-Obviously, the vetting committee cannot allow damaged paintings to be obscured with UV barriers, since this hides the extent of previous damage.